wistia/nsq-ruby/README.md

 ### `#write`

-Publishes one or more message to nsqd.
+Publishes one or more messages to nsqd.
 If you give it a single argument, it will send it to nsqd via `PUB`.
 If you give it multiple arguments, it will send all those messages to nsqd via `MPUB`.
 It will automatically call `to_s` on any arguments you give it.